 Instructions

 - Prepare the breadcrumbs: tear the bread into small pieces and place them in a food processor.
-Blend until they form coarse breadcrumbs.
+Pulse until coarse breadcrumbs form.
+If you don't have a food processor, you can grate the bread using a box grater or pulse it briefly in a blender.

 - Infuse the olive oil and garlic: heat the olive oil in a large skillet over low heat.
-Then add the garlic and sauté until fragrant and golden, about 5 minutes.
+Add the garlic and cook for about 5 minutes, until fragrant and lightly golden.

-- Add the breadcrumbs: add the breadcrumbs to the skillet and toss them with the garlic infused oil until evenly coated.
-Then increase the heat to medium and toast the breadcrumbs for about 5 to 7 minutes until they are crisp and golden.
-Stir the breadcrumbs frequently so they don't burn.
+- Add the breadcrumbs: add the breadcrumbs to the skillet and toss to coat evenly in the garlic-infused oil.
+Increase the heat to medium and toast for 5 to 7 minutes, stirring frequently, until crisp and golden.

-- Stir in the fresh herbs and seasoning: once the breadcrumbs are golden and crisp, stir in the parsley, rosemary, oregano, salt, and pepper.
-Continue cooking for an additional 1 to 2 minutes to let the flavors meld.
-Add more salt to taste as needed.
-Then remove from the heat and let cool slightly before sprinkling over your favorite dish.
+- Stir in the herbs and seasoning: once the breadcrumbs are golden and crisp, stir in the parsley, rosemary, oregano, salt, and pepper.
+Cook for 1 to 2 minutes more to develop the flavors, then season with additional salt to taste.
+Remove from the heat and let cool slightly before sprinkling over your favorite dish.
 Enjoy!

 Video